ITHF table hockey

 ITHF table hockey is a sport played on table hockey games.
 International Table Hockey Federation (ITHF) is an organization that oversees these competitions.
 The origin of the sport was the Swedish Championship 1982 in Upplands Väsby.
 Organized table hockey is played in northern, central and eastern Europe, in North America, but table hockey is also played in South America, Africa, Australia, and Asia.

 The World Championship is organized by the ITHF every two years.
 The models, produced by Stiga, are the official game for competitions.

 Sweden has dominated the table hockey scene from the beginning and a couple of years into the new millennium.
 Until the Finnish gold in Riga 2005, Sweden had won all Team World Championships, until 2006 only Swedes had won the Open Swedish Masters, and until 2007 all individual world champions were Swedes.
-But the new generation of players comes from Finland, Russia, Ukraine, Czech Republic, Latvia, Canada, Denmark, the United States, Estonia, Kazakhstan, Switzerland, Norway, Slovenia, Hungary, Slovakia and Lithuania, and its current world champion is Yanis Galuzo from Russia.
-However, from December 2013 until 2021 Maxim Borisov from Russia had been ranked #1 in the world.
-In 2021 national team competition Latvia was the winner.
+But the new generation of players comes from Finland, Russia, Ukraine, Czech Republic, Latvia, Canada, Denmark, the United States, Estonia, Kazakhstan, Switzerland, Norway, Slovenia, Hungary, Slovakia and Lithuania, and its current world champion, as of 2023 is Evgeniy Matantsev from Ukraine.
+From December 2013 until 2021, Maxim Borisov from Russia had been ranked #1 in the world.
+In the 2023 World Team Championships Latvia was the winner.

 Since the sport expands quickly in many countries, the table hockey map may have to be redrawn within a couple of years when nations other than the big eight (Sweden, Finland, Russia, Czech Republic, Norway, Estonia, Latvia and Ukraine) produce new talents.